Penobscot

 The Penobscot (Abenaki: Pαnawάhpskewi) are an Indigenous people in North America from the Northeastern Woodlands region.
-They are organized as a federally recognized tribe in Maine and as a First Nations band government in the Atlantic provinces and Quebec.
+They are organized as a federally recognized tribe in Maine.

 The Penobscot Nation, formerly known as the Penobscot Tribe of Maine, is the federally recognized tribe of Penobscot in the United States.
-They are part of the Wabanaki Confederacy, along with the Abenaki, Passamaquoddy, Maliseet, and Miꞌkmaq nations, all of whom historically spoke Algonquian languages.
-Their main settlement is now the Penobscot Indian Island Reservation, located within the state of Maine along the Penobscot River.
+They are part of the Wabanaki Confederacy, along with the Abenaki, Passamaquoddy, Wolastoqiyik, and Miꞌkmaq nations, all of whom historically spoke Algonquian languages.
+The Penobscots' main settlement is now the Penobscot Indian Island Reservation, located within the state of Maine along the Penobscot River.

 Name

-The Penobscot's name for themselves, Pαnawάhpskewi, means "the people of where the white rocks extend out."
+The Penobscot's name for themselves, Pαnawάhpskewi, means "the people of where the white rocks extend out".
 It originally referred to their territory on the portion of the Penobscot River between present-day Old Town and Verona Island, Maine.
-It was misheard by European colonizers as "Penobscot," which gives them their name today.
+It was misheard by European colonizers as "Penobscot".

 Government

 The Penobscot Nation is headquartered in Penobscot Indian Island Reservation, Maine.
 The tribal chief is Kirk Francis.
 The vice-chief is Bill Thompson.
 The Penobscot are invited to send a nonvoting representative to the Maine House of Representatives.

 In 2005, Penobscot Nation began a relationship with Venezuela's government led by Hugo Chavez.
 It accepted aid in the form of heating oil.
 Tribal chief Kirk Francis traveled to New York City to meet with Chavez.